Kendo-Shin/classification-predict-streamlit-template-Team-2/resources/info.md

 ###  How it works

-This process requires the user to input text
+This app requires the user to input text
-(ideally a tweet relating to climate change), and will classify it according to whether or not they believe in climate change.Below you will find information about the data source and a brief data description.
-You can have a look at word clouds and other general EDA on the EDA page, and make your predictions on the prediction page that you can navigate to in the sidebar.
+(ideally a tweet relating to climate change), and will classify it according to whether or not they believe in climate change.
+Below you will find information about the data source and a brief data description.
+Click on the checkbox below to `show the raw data`.
+You can have a look at more information on the prediction models available on the ``Model Information`` page, and make your choice of model to use on the ``Prediction`` page that you can navigate to in the sidebar.

 ###  Data description as per source